NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Content

-* The general setup and structure for the project was completed following the guidance provided in the [I think Therefore I Blog - CI Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/824fccecd0fe4e44871eeabcbf69d830/) module to ensure it was done in a uniform manner.
+* The general setup and structure for the project was completed following the guidance provided in the [I think Therefore I Blog - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/824fccecd0fe4e44871eeabcbf69d830/)

 * The core Bootstrap navbar was implemented using the [Bootstrap documentation on Navbar](https://getbootstrap.com/docs/5.0/components/navbar/)  and customised to my project requirements.